Mr. Mercedes: Plot

-Hartsfield accidentally kills his mother with a poisoned hamburger, which he had prepared for Jerome's dog.
-With her rotting body in their house, he plans to kill himself by blowing himself up at a giant concert for young girls by feigning the need for a wheelchair and utilizing explosives hidden inside the wheelchair.
-Jerome, Hodges, and Holly manage to uncover Hartsfield's real identity and search his computer hard drives.
-They eventually deduce that Hartsfield's target is at the concert, and the trio rush to the concert venue to stop him.
-Hodges begins to suffer a heart attack and is unable to venture into the concert with Holly and Jerome, but urges them to press on.
-Holly locates Hartsfield and delivers several harsh blows to his head using Hodges's "Happy Slapper" – a sock filled with ball bearings.
-Hartsfield is left bleeding and comatose on the concert floor.
+Brady accidentally kills his mother with a poisoned hamburger, which he had prepared for Jerome's dog.
+With her rotting body in their house, he plans to commit suicide by blowing himself up at a concert using explosives hidden inside a wheelchair.
+Jerome, Hodges and Holly manage to uncover Brady's real identity and search his computer.
+They eventually deduce Brady's plan and rush to the concert venue to stop him.
+Hodges begins to suffer a heart attack and is unable to venture into the concert, but urges Holly and Jerome to press on.
+Holly locates Brady and delivers two harsh blows to his head using Hodges's "Happy Slapper" – a sock filled with ball bearings.
+Brady is left bleeding and comatose.

-Hodges (who had been saved by concert staff), Holly, and Jerome have a picnic to discuss the recently transpired events.
-Hodges has learned that he will not be criminally charged for his actions regarding the Hartsfield investigation.
+Later, Hodges (who had been saved by concert staff), Holly and Jerome have a picnic to discuss the recent events.
+Hodges has learned that he will not be criminally charged for his actions regarding the Mr. Mercedes investigation.
 Holly and Jerome have received medals from the city, congratulating them on their work.
-Meanwhile, Hartsfield awakens from his coma and asks to see his mother.
+Meanwhile, Brady awakens from his coma and asks to see his mother.